HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-0/What-is-Beyond-A-Level-Mathematics-Project.md

 ## What is the pricing?

-All blogs are licensing under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+All posts are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

-They are free for education.
-There is no worry to print the posts out and distribute it to your students.
+It is free for education.
+There is no worry to print the posts out and distribute them to your students.

 Commercial uses are restricted.
 You cannot sell it.